dhr. dr. O.J.M. (Olav) Velthuis

 1018 WV Amsterdam

-Olav Velthuis is Associate Professor at the Department of Sociology of the University of Amsterdam.
-At the department, he is director of the program group Cultural Sociology.
-Before, he worked for several years as a Staff Reporter Globalization for the Dutch daily de Volkskrant .
-He is currently studying the emergence and development of art markets in the BRIC-countries (Brazil, Russia, India and China).
+Olav Velthuis is Associate Professor at the Department of Sociology of the University of Amsterdam, specializing in economic and cultural sociology.
+At the department, he is director of the program group Cultural Sociology, and used to be director of the MA programs in Sociology.
+In a cross-comparative fashion, he is currently studying the emergence and development of art markets in the BRIC-countries (Brazil, Russia, India and China).
 The project is financed by a VIDI-grant from the Dutch Science Foundation (NWO).
-His research interests include economic sociology, sociology of art, cultural sociology and sociology of consumption.
+Before moving to the Universiity of Amsterdam, he worked for several years as a Staff Reporter Globalization for the Dutch daily de Volkskrant .

-Velthuis is the author of Imaginary Economics (NAi Publishers, 2005) and Talking Prices.
+Velthuis is the author of Talking Prices.
 Symbolic Meanings of Prices on the Market for Contemporary Art (Princeton University Press, 2005), which received the Viviana Zelizer Distinguished Book Award of the American Sociological Association for the best book in economic sociology (2006).
 The American magazine Newsweek referred to it as " the best study of what art spending means ".
+He is also the author of Imaginary Economics (NAi Publishers, 2005), which was translated into Dutch and Italian.
 Together with Maria Lind of Tensta Konsthall (Stockholm), he edited the book Contemporary Art and Its Commercial Markets A Report on Current Conditions and Future Scenarios (Sternberg Press, 2012) and with Stefano Baia Curioni the book Cosmopolitan Canvases.
 The Globalization of Markets for Contemporary Art (Oxford University Press, 2015).

 Velthuis' academic work has appeared in leading journals in social science including Theory & Society, Socio-Economic Review, Economy & Society, Journal of Consumer Culture, Journalism, and the Journal of Cultural Economics.
 His journalistic writings have appeared in among others Artforum, the Art Newspaper and the Financial Times.
 His work has been cited in international media including Newsweek, Die Zeit, Corriere della Sera, The Independent, Il Sole 24 Ore, the FreakonomicsBlog of the New York Times, and the Frankfurter Allgemeine Zeitung.